YangYafei1998/COMP2396/README.md

 - Create a postgres 9.4 docker container.
 - Set `POSTGRES_URI` in .env.dev according to container's access URL.
 - Create `TIANCAI` dastabase in postgres using TablePlus.

-- Install the dependencies using `npm install --dev`.
-- Create a postgres 9.4 docker container, and expose the port configured in your .env.dev.
-- Create `TIANCAI` dastabase in postgres using TablePlus.
+* Set host to be 127.0.0.1
+* Set port to be the the one that configured in container's access URL

+## Run

 - Run `npm run dev` or `yarn dev`.
 - Api runs on localhost:1337.

+## Testing

-- Ask a teammate give you the latest copy of postman collections and try it out.
-Or go ahead to set up the frontend dashboard and test via the GUI.
+- Ask a teammate give you the latest copy of postman collections.
+- Or go ahead to set up the frontend dashboard and test via the GUI.

 #Tiancai Dashboard